You lead a unique sales organization. You operate in a niche industry. Or your business model is evolving.

 Kate Ivers serves as COO for piLYTIX overseeing all aspects of company operations.
 Kate's career has spanned law, operations and data security.
 She began her career as an attorney in the Intellectual Property group at Wildman, Harrold, Allen and Dixon.
 Recently, she served as the SVP of Operations and General Counsel for Clubessential where she oversaw product implementation, client services, human resources, legal and accounting.

 Kate has a B.A. from Yale University and a J.D. from Loyola University (Magna Cum Laude).

-Hendrik Kits van Heyningen serves as VP of Data Science for piLYTIX, overseeing all aspects of the predictive modeling and analytics that power the piLYTIX software product.
+Hendrik Kits van Heyningen serves as CTO for piLYTIX, overseeing all aspects of both the predictive modeling and the piLYTIX software product.
 Hendrik’s career began as an engineer at KVH Industries, Inc. (Nasdaq: KVHI), where he worked on R&D for inertial navigation systems, inventing and testing a novel approach to magnetometer calibration.
 Recently, he was employed at Analytics Operations Engineering, Inc., where he worked on scheduling and pricing optimization projects before ultimately taking leadership of the data science team that had developed the original piLYTIX models.

 An accomplished musician, Hendrik has performed as a pianist at Carnegie Hall, and he served as Music Director for the Yale Davenport Pops Orchestra.

 Hendrik has a B.S. in Mathematics and Physics from Yale University (Summa Cum Laude, Phi Beta Kappa).